White Men Can't Jump (2023 film): Cast

+Additionally, Stan Verrett, Blake Griffin, Taylor Rooks, Duke Skywalka and Tyler Herro play themselves.

 Production

 In January 2017, Kenya Barris was reported to be developing a White Men Can't Jump remake produced by NBA star Blake Griffin and NFL player Ryan Kalil.
-Nothing more was mentioned about the project until November 2021, when Calmatic was revealed to be the director.
-In March 2022, rapper Jack Harlow was cast in the film, in the role originally played by Woody Harrelson.
+In November 2021, Calmatic was revealed to be the director.
+In March 2022, rapper and actor Jack Harlow was cast in the film, in the role originally played by Woody Harrelson.
 In April 2022, Sinqua Walls was cast as Kamal Allen, the equivalent of Wesley Snipes' character in the original 1992 film.
 Other characters include Jermaine, who often antagonizes Kamal; Bobby, Kamal's boss; and an opposing fan who trash-talks Kamal.
-Barris will produce the film under his Khalabo Ink Society banner, and Kalil, Griffin, and Noah Weinstein will produce under their Mortal Media banner.
+Barris produced the film under his Khalabo Ink Society banner alongside Hall, and Kalil, Griffin, and Noah Weinstein executive produce under their Mortal Media banner.
 On May 5, 2022, Lance Reddick, Teyana Taylor, and Laura Harrier were cast in the film.
 Additional castings included Tamera "Tee" Kissen, Myles Bullock, Vince Staples, and Zak Steiner.